rrazcueta/moonveil/docs/players/encounters/moves.md

 - Failure: the blocking enemy gets a free attack.
 - Or if the space is large enough, you may spend a Move to freely pass the enemy

 Allies and other environmental factors may hinder your movement as well.
-When traversing through difficult environments roll a **Slip Check**.
+When traversing through difficult environments roll a **Slip Check**, reo d6 against your Pocket and take the smaller.

+## Second Move

+Spend your action and gain a second Move.

+## Footing

+Spend your Move and reset your Pocket.
+Roll d6 and take the new result.